lazycuh/angular-tooltip/README.md

 ### `TooltipService`

 This class allows to programmatically show a tooltip anchored at an element.
-See `TooltipConfiguration` for the different options to configure the tooltip.
-Please note that even though this class can create as many tooltips as desired, it's only able to close the last opened tooltip.
+See {@see TooltipConfiguration} for the different options to configure the tooltip.
+Please note that even though this class can create as many tooltips as desired, it cannot selectively close a tooltip, it can only close all currently opened tooltips.

 ```ts
 class TooltipService {